thycotic/dsv-docs/product/cli-ref/role.md

 #### Search

-The *search* command locates roles by searching on their role names.
-It accepts as a *--query* parameter the role name you provide, and searches for records with a matching role name.
+The *search* command locates Roles by searching on their Role names.
+It accepts as a *--query* parameter the Role name you provide, and searches for records with a matching Role name.

-Search for a role named *\_dev-admin\_*:
+Search for a Role named *\_dev-admin\_*:

 ```bash
 thy role search --query dev-admin